dr-sunders-lab/drsunderslab-website-assets/md/TERMS.md

 ## 10. Governing Law and Jurisdiction

 These Terms are governed by and construed in accordance with the laws of **India**.
-Any disputes arising out of or relating to these Terms or the use of our Platform will be subject to the exclusive jurisdiction of the courts located in **[Your City/State]**.
+Any disputes arising out of or relating to these Terms or the use of our Platform will be subject to the exclusive jurisdiction of the courts located in **Hyderabad, Telangalan**.

 ---